FasterMelee/FasterMelee-installer/README.md

 # Faster Melee Installer for Linux

-A script for compiling the latest version of Faster Melee (with netplay support) on various Linux distributions.
+A script for compiling the latest version of Faster Melee (currently **5.0.3** with netplay support) on various Linux distributions.

 Currently tested on Arch and Ubuntu 17.04.